-It was no less than the Lord Jesus Christ himself who said that the poor would always be with us.
+No less than the Lord Jesus Christ himself said that the poor would always be with us.
 While this is not the full context of the phrase, it is true that indeed the poor are ever-present in our society, much more in the church.

-Because of the reality that poverty is perennial; there are churches that might have consciously or unconsciously neglected the poor in favor of “God glorifying” programs.
+Because of the reality that poverty is perennial, some churches might have consciously or unconsciously neglected the poor in favor of “God-glorifying” programs.

 After going through the many urban and rural pastoral or church issues confronting the church today, the author chose to make a critical observation on the commitment of the church to the poor.

-Do our churches love their neighbors more than they had before, following one of Jesus Christ’s greatest commandment to “love your neighbor as you love yourself”?
+Do our churches love their neighbors more than they had before, following one of Jesus Christ’s greatest commandments to “love your neighbor as you love yourself”?

-Because this is not a full-blown scientific survey research that would use a tool to measure the commitment of some CPBC churches towards the poor, the author employs “critical observations”.
+Because this is not full-blown scientific survey research that would use a tool to measure the commitment of some CPBC churches towards the poor, the author employs “critical observations.”

-Lest, it might be missed, the issue that is being discussed in this paper is not the “poor” per se but the “commitment towards the poor” of some CPBC churches.
+Lest we might miss, the issue discussed in this paper is not the “poor” per se but the “commitment towards the poor” of some CPBC churches.

 This paper intends to examine and discuss the current and existing commitment of our churches towards the poor.
 Some circumstances on how the poor are marginalized inside the church are considered.
 It ends with several practical suggestions on how our churches could be in solidarity with the poor.